It was Christmas morning, December 25, 2014.

-With confusion, I looked up into my husband's face and found a big, happy grin there.
-That precious smile stopped me from asking why I had been gifted this machine when I had absolutely no idea how to use it.
+Looking up at my husband's bright, expectant face stopped me from asking why I was looking down at this machine when I had absolutely no idea how to sew.

 "It's wonderful, honey," I said.
 "I can't wait to learn to sew."